k-r-a-s-s/stubborn-pdf-bw-inspector/README.md

 # stubborn-pdf-bw-inspector
-Helps to determine how many pages of pdfs were black and white vs colour If you have word documents, consider using https://github.com/AlJohri/docx2pdf to convert them.
+Helps to determine how many pages of pdfs were black and white vs colour.

+If you have word documents, consider using https://github.com/AlJohri/docx2pdf to convert them.

 use the bash command here (inspired by post from Kurt Pfeifle https://stackoverflow.com/a/25645224/18724266):